Minbar of the al-Aqsa Mosque: Description

 The minbar is considered one of the finest examples of woodwork art from medieval Syria, and one of the most significant historic minbars of the Muslim world for both its artistic and symbolic merits.
-It was made of interlocking pieces of pine wood decorated with inlaid mother-of-peal, ivory, and ebony.
+It was made of interlocking pieces of pine wood decorated with inlaid mother-of-pearl, ivory, and ebony.
 Composed of a total of about 6500 pieces, it was held together without glue or metal nails by using an interlocking technique (ta'shiq) also found in other major works of its kind, aided by wooden nails or pins.

 Like other minbars, it took the form of a staircase with a doorway portal at its bottom and a kiosk structure at its summit.
 The doorway contained an ornate arch of alternating curved and straight lines, surrounded by surfaces carved with intricate arabesques, while the doors themselves consisted of two panels carved with geometric motifs featuring six-pointed stars.
 Both the top of the portal and the contour of the copula were crowned with gilded muqarnas sculpting.
 The flanks of the minbar were decorated with several star-shaped and octagonal geometric patterns which were also carried into the balustrades of the stairs, which were made of turned wood or mashrabiyya.
 The balustrades were in turn framed by a long Arabic inscription in a cursive script.
 Calligraphic inscriptions are also found in various locations on the sides of the minbar.
 The inscriptions include Qur'anic verses, a description of its creation by Nur al-Din, and, notably, the signatures of five different craftsmen who created the minbar, including a master craftsman called Al-Akharini.